top of page

 Sweet Foods

-Sweet, in this context, is not referring to refined white sugar (which is actually aggravating to pitta dosha).
-Sweet, according to Ayurveda, are foods that are building in nature.
+The sweet taste, in this context, is not referring to refined white sugar (which is actually aggravating to Pitta dosha).

 For example: